IMAP-Science-Operations-Center/imap_processing/docs/source/development/tools/xarray_to_cdf.rst

 | 2025-01-01T00:00:03    | 7          | 8          | 9          |
 +------------------------+------------+------------+------------+

-The following python code is the **minimum** code you'd need to store this data in a CDF file that is fully compliant with the above documentation -
+The following python code is the **minimum** code you'd need to store this data in a CDF file that is fully compliant with the documentation in :ref:`CDF File Requirements` -

 .. code-block:: python